HarshKumar100/Scaler_Assignment/README.md

-# Formly — Typeform-inspired fullstack form builder
+# Typeform Builder-SDE Fullstack Assignment

 A full-stack Typeform clone with a focused creator workspace and conversational, public form-filling experience.